-The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Javier Reyes and Javier Montano until the Company's AGM on December 22, 2020.
-Subsequent to December 22, 2020 the Audit Committee was comprised of Corry J. Silbernagel (Chairman), Blair Jordan and Javier Montano.
+The Audit Committee was comprised of Corry J. Silbernagel (Chairman), Blair Jordan and Javier Montano.

-During that time two of the three Audit Committee members were independent within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
-Mr. Reyes is considered a Non-Independent Member of the Board.
+All three Audit Committee members were independent within the meaning of National Instrument 52-110 - Audit Committees ("NI 52-110").
 The Audit Committee aids management in fulfilling its responsibility for the integrity of the Company's internal accounting and control systems.